 The health benefits of olives are due to the fact that they are a good source of vitamins C, A, and E, as well as antioxidants, which help protect the body against free radical damage and cell damage.

-They are also a good source of anti-inflammatory compound, which can help reduce the symptoms of various issues, Arthritis is one example.
+They are also a good source of anti-inflammatory compounds, which can help reduce the symptoms of various issues, Arthritis is one example.

 In reality, cats can only produce a very small amount of vitamin C, so the vast majority of their vitamin C needs are met by good quality protein.